Public Health Sciences - MS

 Degree Type: MS

-The Department of Health Studies at the University of Chicago offers a course of study in the theory, methods, and concepts of biostatistics, epidemiology, and health services research needed to design and carry out clinical and epidemiologic research programs.
+The Department of Public Health Sciences (formerly Health Studies) at the University of Chicago offers a course of study in the theory, methods, and concepts of biostatistics, epidemiology, and health services research needed to design and carry out clinical and epidemiologic research programs.
 It is designed for the professional enhancement of individuals who already have doctoral-level expertise in Medicine and related clinical disciplines.
 The curriculum leads to the degree of Master of Science (M.S.).

 Applicants should either have a doctoral-level clinical degree (such as M.D., D.O., or nursing Ph.D.) from an accredited institution, or must have completed pre-clinical training at an accredited medical school.
 In the latter case, the candidate must provide a plan for completion of both the M.D. and M.S. degrees, and a letter of support from the candidate's medical school.